excellalabs/modern-java/README.md

 * [Sessions](#Sessions)
 * [Environment Setup](#Environment-Setup)

 ## Overview

-### Modern programming anyone?
+This was a dive deep into modern programming via a book club for [Modern Java in Action](https://learning.oreilly.com/library/view/modern-java-in/9781617293566/).
+It dives deep into Functional Reactive Programming (FRP), including lambdas, streams, and practical functional and concurrency approaches in depth.

-Let's dive deep into modern programming, using the book [Modern Java in Action](https://learning.oreilly.com/library/view/modern-java-in/9781617293566/) (feel free to expense or get via O'Reilly Learning).
-We will dive deep into Functional Reactive Programming (FRP), including lambdas, streams, and practical functional and concurrency approaches in depth.
+Chapter notes, code and videos (30 sessions!) are available here.

 ### Who?

-We will start from general programming knowledge, so no previous FRP knowledge is required, and even if you're experienced with it, we will dive deep so you may fill in some gaps.
+General programming knowledge is required, but no previous FRP knowledge is required, and even if you're experienced with it, we will dive deep so you may fill in some gaps.

 ### Why this topic?